OperationSpark/magic-8-ball/README.md

 // other code...
 ````
-Intersting, we a <a href="https://github.com/OperationSpark/javascript-wiki/wiki/Conditional-Statements" target="_blank">conditional statement</a> to first check if the user has enter the letter `q`, use the `return` keyword, then call the quit() function.
+Intersting, we use a <a href="https://github.com/OperationSpark/javascript-wiki/wiki/Conditional-Statements" target="_blank">conditional statement</a> to first check if the user has enter the letter `q`, use the `return` keyword, then call the quit() function.
 The `return` keyword will cause the app to stop executing any more lines of code within the `handleInput` function, and _return early_.
 This should allow us to quit the app.

 If the input is not equal to `q`, the app doesn't execute the line of code containing the `return` statement, and we then call     `showResponse()` and show the menu again.